jhasubhash/draw/README.md

 # Draw ++

-This is drawing app focussed mainly towards creating artwork with minimal use stylus.
+This is drawing app focussed mainly towards creating artwork with minimal use of stylus.
 If you have a mouse and want to create some quick rough artwork then you can give it a try.

 ## Platform Support